-A major author, topic or theme (e.g., Kafka, Existentialist writing, the Lost Generation) studied against the historical and intellectual background of the period and with secondary literature considered.
+A major movement, genre, or theme (e.g., Irish Modernism; Writers of the Beat Generation; Studies in Renaissance Literature; Modern Jewish Writers, etc.) studied against the historical and intellectual background of a major literary period and with secondary literature considered.
 A study and exploration of imaginative literature that includes lectures, discussions, in-class writing, techniques for drafting, developing, shaping, revising, and editing work, supportive feedback, and individual meetings for the development of significant projects and for the assessment of work.
 May be repeated once as content varies.
-Prerequisite: LIT 335 or permission of instructor.
-See department chair.
+Prerequisites: LIT 324, 334 and 335, or permission of instructor.
+Every year.